Drought and rising heat bring unusual wildfire warnings in northern Europe

 ”We are currently in a serious situation, it is similar to the one that prevailed before the summer of 2018,” Sweden's Civil Defense Minister Carl-Oskar Bohlin said Thursday, adding airborne firefighting units were on standby.

 Ritter reported from Stockholm.
-Jan M. Olsen in Copenhagen, Denmark, David Keyton in Stockholm, Thomas Adamson in Paris and Joseph Wilson in Barcelona, Spain contributed to this report.
+Jan M. Olsen in Copenhagen, Denmark; David Keyton in Stockholm, Thomas Adamson in Paris, Joseph Wilson in Barcelona, Spain; and Dusan Stojanovic in Belgrade, Serbia, contributed to this report.

 Credit: AP